Skip to main content

 Shapes of membrane lipids

 Let's look at the general shape of the double-chain amphiphiles that make bilayers.
-We saw the long-chain fatty or sulfate acids form conical structures that fit nicely together when they self-aggregate to form micelles.
+We saw that long-chain fatty or sulfate acids form conical structures that fit together when they self-aggregate into micelles.
 In contrast, membrane-forming double-chain amphiphiles have more cylindrical shapes that can't be fitted together in micelles but form a less curved bilayer structure, as shown in Figure \(\PageIndex{23}\).
 We will consider the variety of membrane structures in the next section.

 Figure \(\PageIndex{23}\): General shape of the double-chain amphiphiles that make bilayers